 Additionally, a separate CTE (Career and Technical Education) Facility houses the Cosmetology, Welding and Agricultural classrooms and as well as other labs.
 These classrooms were fitted with special exhaust hood vents and filtration systems to keep the air clean while students worked in these areas.

-Students will be able to gather in the commons and expanded hallways with built-in seating and breakout areas, collaboration spaces.
-The campus is set to open in Fall 2020.
+Students are able to gather in the commons and expanded hallways with built-in seating and breakout areas, collaboration spaces.

 RWB Consulting Engineers provided the Mechanical, Plumbing, Fire Protection and Electrical Design Services which were carefully designed to accommodate the unique architectural design of the building.

 RWB was challenged with working around several custom ceiling layouts and several sloped roof areas.
 The air conditioning ductwork systems were customized to work with the special ceiling systems provided in the library, several main corridors, cafeteria and auditorium areas.
 A special diffuser was used to hide ductwork around skylights where utilized.
 Packaged roof top air conditioning units were uniquely aligned on flat roof areas to accommodate the angles of the building and the sloped roof areas.